jyabrow/keypress-detector/README.md

 QObject::startTimer: Timers can only be used with threads started with QThread

 The code in this repository are examples to reproduce and solve the problem.
-It was developed and tested on MacOS, may need to be adjusted for Windows or Linux.
+It was developed and tested on MacOS, may need to be modified for Windows or Linux.

+The companion article is published [here](https://www.linkedin.com/pulse/custom-qt-signal-resolves-pyqtpyinput-thread-conflict-jeremy-yabrow-abtqc/)

 ## Code